 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Tokyo, and many of them are cheaper than your average hotel.
 Click here to get $40 off your next booking with Airbnb.

-Below are some popular day trip tours from Tokyo that you might enjoy doing.
+Below are some popular tours in Tokyo that you might enjoy doing.

-- Kamakura and Tokyo Bay Day Trip from Tokyo
+- Kamakura & Tokyo Bay Full-Day Bus Tour from Tokyo

 Tokyo is an incredible city to visit and in our opinion, it should be on every traveller’s list of places to see.
 Do make sure you set aside at least 3 days for Tokyo, as the city is really large, the list of best things to do in Tokyo is endless and it takes a bit of time to manoeuvre from one district to the next.
 I think in many ways this city will surprise you and will most definitely leave a lasting impression.